 There are so many ways you can represent data in an interesting and interactive way.
 Let’s go over some common themes we saw in this article:

 - They don’t have to be complex to be good.
 Your readers can gain insight from something as simple as a pop-up with more information.
 Take the school district comparison, for example.
 If you can’t build a full interactive model of the entire dataset, don’t let that hold you back from creating something interactive.
 You can be smart about any data you’re trying to present — if you’re dealing with geographic data, for example, pull out a map and ask yourself how you can use it to illustrate your point.
 If you’re doing political visualizations, let that pick your color scheme.
+Even simple bar charts can provide powerful data analysis when designed thoughtfully.

 - They build an intuitive understanding.
-A good embedded data visualization should assist people in understanding and engaging with data more effectively.
+A good embedded data visualization should assist people in understanding and engaging with complex data more effectively.
 Whenever you are creating a visualization, keep your average user in mind.
 Maybe you are catering to experts in your field who do not require exhaustive descriptions of your data.
 As we saw in renting vs buying a house, if you are creating for a more general audience your users may need an additional key to help them understand the chart.

 - Embrace the concept of data storytelling.
 Through storytelling, humans are able to learn and remember information.
 When adding an interactive visual, you have the opportunity to create a narrative based on the data.
 This is called data storytelling.
 Take Uber drives and wait times — instead of just listing the wait times, the reader builds the narrative of how and why the changes happen through the embedded data visualization.